intelowlproject/IntelOwl/docs/source/Advanced-Usage.md

       <li>FLOSS automatically deobfuscate strings from malware binaries</li>
       <li>String_Info_Classic extracts human-readable strings where as ML version of it ranks them</li>
       <li>ClamAV antivirus engine scans files for trojans, viruses, malwares using a multi-threaded daemon</li>
+      <li>APKiD identifies many compilers, packers, obfuscators, and other weird stuff from an APK or DEX file.</li>
       <li>Thug performs hybrid dynamic/static analysis on a URL or HTML page.</li>
       <li>Box-JS is a tool for studying JavaScript malware</li>
       <li>Qiling is a tool for emulating the execution of a binary file or a shellcode.